The Deliverance Review (2024)

 The film just gets lost trying to juggle intense family drama with exaggerated supernatural horror and what starts as a promising story slowly turns awkward, and at times, unintentionally funny.

-And the ending is just a mess.
+And the ending is just a mess, too.